mgaman/PDUlib/README.md

 index 1 - Total number of parts in this message.
 index 2 - Part number (starts from 1).

 Note that a multi-part message may not necessarily arrive in order of part numbers.
-It is your reponsibility to keep track of concatenation information in order to reconstruct the complete, original, message.
+It is your responsibility to keep track of concatenation information in order to reconstruct the complete, original, message.
 ## getSCAnumber
 <b>const char *getSCAnumber()</b>